mariadb-corporation/MaxScale/Documentation/Design-Documents/Plugin-development-guide.md

 In the ideal case modules other than the protocol modules themselves should not be protocol-specific.
-This is currently difficult to achieve, since many actions in the modules are dependent on protocol-speficic details.
+This is currently difficult to achieve, since many actions in the modules are dependent on protocol-specific details.
 In the future, protocol modules may be expanded to implement a generic query parsing and information API, allowing filters and routers to be used with different SQL variants.